 Setting Default Comments backend pyomo Backend to use to build and solve the model.
-As of v0.6.0, only pyomo is available bigM 1000000000.0 Used for unmet demand, but should be of a similar order of magnitude as the largest cost that the model could achieve.
+As of v0.6.0, only pyomo is available bigM 1000000000.0 Used for unmet demand, but should be of a similar or- der of magnitude as the largest cost that the model could achieve.
 Too high and the model will not converge cyclic_storage True If true, storage in the last timestep of the timeseries is considered to be the 'previous timestep' in the first timestep of the timeseries ensure_feasibility False If true, unmet_demand will be a decision variable, to account for an ability to meet demand with the available supply.
-If False and a mismatch occurs, the optimisation will fail due to infeasibility mode plan Which mode to run the model in: 'plan' or 'operation' objective_options {} Arguments to pass to objective function.
-If cost-based objective function in use, should include 'cost_class' and 'sense' (maximize/minimize) objective minmax_cost_op in Name internal objective function to use, currently only min/max cost-based optimisation is available operation {} Settings for operational mode save_logs Directory into which to save logs and temporary files.
-Also turns on symbolic solver labels in the Pyomo back- end solver_io What method the Pyomo backend should use to com- municate with the solver solver_options A list of options, which are passed on to the chosen solver, and are therefore solver-dependent solver cbc Which solver to use zero_threshold 1e-10 Any value coming out of the backend that is smaller than this threshold (due to floating point errors, prob- ably) will be set to zero
+If False and a mismatch occurs, the optimisation will fail due to infeasibility mode plan Which mode to run the model in: 'plan', 'operation' or 'spores' objective_options {} Arguments to pass to objective function.
+If cost-based objective function in use, should include 'cost_class' and 'sense' (maximize/minimize) objective min- Name of internal objective function to use, currently timizatinhy min/max cost-based optimisation is available operation {} Settings for operational mode spores_options {} settings for SPORES (spatially-explicit, practically opti- mal results) mode save_logs Directory into which to save logs and temporary files.
+Also turns on symbolic solver labels in the Pyomo back- end solver_io What method the Pyomo backend should use to commu- nicate with the solver solver_options A list of options, which are passed on to the chosen solver, and are therefore solver-dependent solver cbc Which solver to use zero_threshold 1e-10 Any value coming out of the backend that is smaller than this threshold (due to floating point errors, probably) will be set to zero